93.4K

 We also dug into the new home field.
 Seacrest Stadium will finally give the Wildcats their own place to play on campus, instead of sharing a field with Chamblee.
 It is made possible by a major gift from Dunwoody alum Ryan Seacrest, matched by the community through the Bring It Home campaign, and it brings Coach Mike Nash's old dream of Dunwoody kids walking to their own game within reach.
 Between a returning staff, a deep roster, and a new home field on the way, there is a lot to look forward to this fall.
 Give it a listen and get ready for some Wildcat football.

-Saturday Jun 13, 2026
+Jun 13, 2026

-Saturday Jun 13, 2026
+Jun 13, 2026

 Podcast 331 - Dunwoody's Insider Summer Guide, From the 50th Parade to the World Cup - Mark Galvin